lilianluong/multimodal-fantasy-game/README.md

 **I don't see a timer in the game, or the timer is stuck at the same number.**

 The game isn't communicating properly with the server.
 Make sure the server is running at http://127.0.0.1:5000/.
-Try closing the game and the Flask app, then run the Flask app, make sure "Starting system..." is printed in the terminal, and **then** start the game executable again.
+Try closing the game and the Flask app, then run the Flask app, make sure "Recorder ready" is printed in the terminal, and **then** start the game executable again.

 **The game won't detect that I casted a spell.**